Personal Terms

 We may also refuse to issue a new Revolut Card if you do not have enough money in your account to pay us to issue or deliver the card.

-When we refuse to make a payment, we'll always try to let you know
+When we refuse to make a transfer, etc., we'll let you know, as a general rule.

-If we can, we’ll use the Revolut app to tell you that we have refused to make a payment.
+We’ll use the Revolut app to tell you that we have refused to make a transfer, etc., as a general rule.
 If you'd like to find out why we refused the payment, and what you can do to solve any problem, please contact us through the app.

-We won't be responsible for any losses you suffer as a result of us refusing or delaying a payment.
+We won't be responsible for any losses you suffer as a result of us refusing or suspending a transfer, etc. in accordance with the above.

 WHAT HAPPENS IF SOMETHING GOES WRONG